What is homeschooling?

 Do homeschoolers follow a traditional school schedule?
 Do we have to follow the public school calendar?

-As a homeschooler you are under no obligation to follow the traditional school calendar.
-Many families school all year round, while others follow the local school system more closely, starting in August or September and ending in May or June.
-A typical school year includes 180 days of instruction or around 36 weeks, but you can break up these days and weeks however you wish.
-Some homeschoolers follow the traditional school calendar.
-Others do a 6 weeks on, 1 week off rhythm with some extended breaks over Christmas and summer.
-Some take a complete break for certain months like November or February when more than a few homeschool families have been known to get stir-crazy or experience burn out.
-Take your family’s unique needs and priorities into account as you lay out the schedule that will work best for you.
+As a homeschooler you are under no obligation to follow a traditional school calendar.
+Some families school all year round, while others follow the local school schedule more closely.
+Others do a 6 weeks on, 1 week off rhythm with extended breaks over Christmas and summer.
+Some take a complete break for certain months like November or February when homeschool families often experience burn out.
+A typical school year includes 180 days of instruction, but you can break up these days however you wish.
 Here are some factors that may influence your scheduling decisions:

-- Special events like the birth of a new baby, a family wedding or special church event like VBS may warrant extended time off.
-Block out your days off accordingly.
+- Special events like the birth of a new baby or a family wedding may warrant extended time off.
+Block out your schedule accordingly.

-- Climate can play a role in determining when you want to focus on schoolwork.
+- Climate can factor into when you want to focus on schoolwork.
 If you’re in an area with brutal summer heat, you may want to get a jump on school during the summer months so that you can take longer breaks during the beautiful weather of fall and spring.
-Conversely, if you live in a cold-weather climate, you may want to knock out as much of your schoolwork as possible during the winter months so that you can relax when the weather turns more pleasant.
+Conversely, if you live in a cold-weather climate, you may want to knock out as much of your schoolwork as possible over the winter so that you can relax when the weather turns more pleasant.